-The protection of personal information3 in Japan is regulated under the APPI and numerous subsidiary regulations and guidelines.
-The Amendments have updated and enhanced the APPI regime to address recent and anticipated technological and business developments in the use and storage of personal information, and, in particular, the use of "Big Data" and data transfers.
+The protection of personal information^[3] in Japan is regulated under the APPI and numerous subsidiary regulations and guidelines.
+The Amendments update and enhance the APPI regime to address recent and anticipated technological and business developments in the use and storage of personal information, and, in particular, the use of "Big Data" and data transfers.

-The Amendments are supplemented and clarified by guidelines and regulations from the Personal Information Protection Commission ("Commission") and relevant ministries and regulators.
-The guidelines provide detailed guidance on the scope and meaning of the provisions of, and certain terms used in the APPI, and examples of their application, though the examples do not expand or limit the scope of the APPI; the guidelines also make it clear that a breach of a guideline which is expressed as an obligation, rather than a recommendation, would be deemed a breach of the APPI.
-The general guidelines provided by the Commission are not comprehensive, and limited additional guidelines have been issued for businesses and industries where there is a need for more stringent protection of personal information4.
+The Amendments will be supplemented and clarified by guidelines and regulations from the Commission and relevant ministries and regulators.
+Guidelines already issued by the Commission provide detailed guidance on the scope and meaning of the provisions of, and certain terms used in the APPI, and examples of their application, though the examples will not expand or limit the scope of the APPI; the guidelines also make it clear that a breach of a guideline which is expressed as an obligation, rather than a recommendation, would be deemed a breach of the APPI.
+The guidelines are not comprehensive, and additional guidelines may be issued for businesses and industries where there is a need for more stringent protection of personal information^[4].